AndyButland/UmbracoPersonalisationGroups/ReadMe.md

  - Added configuration option to specifically include or exclude certain criteria 0.1.4
- - Fixed some JavaScript errors in rendering translations for empty values
+ - Fixed some JavaScript errors in rendering translations for empty values 0.1.5
+ - Amended time of day criteria internal JSON format to store times as strings rather than numbers (was causing some cross-browser issues)